nuxeo/FunkLoad/README.txt

   getBody()

-Return the html page content.
+Return the last response content.

 The response object